pnxtech/hydra/README.md

 ### Inter-service messaging

-Using Hydra you can send message between services and even route messages among a series of services.
+Using Hydra you can send messages between services and even route messages among a series of services.
 This is one of the features that the [Hydra-Router](https://github.com/flywheelsports/fwsp-hydra-router) offers.

 #### Built-in message channels

-Every hydra service automatically listens to two built-in channels where messages sent from other services arrive.
+Every hydra service automatically listens to two built-in channels, where messages sent from other services arrive.

-One channel listens to any message sent to a type of service.
-Another channel listens for message directed to a specific service instance.
+One channel listens to any message sent to a type of service, another channel listens for messages directed to a specific service instance.
 So a message sent to a `file-processing` service would be received by all instances of that service.
-While, a message sent to `5585f53bd1171db38eafd79bf16e02f4@file-processing` would only be handled by the service instance with an ID of `5585f53bd1171db38eafd79bf16e02f4`.
+While a message sent to `5585f53bd1171db38eafd79bf16e02f4@file-processing` would only be handled by the service instance with an ID of `5585f53bd1171db38eafd79bf16e02f4`.

 To send a message to a service you can use the `sendMessage` call.